Scientists are using green materials to create more Earth-friendly plastics

 Still, making bike helmets or computers out of plant-based plastic may be far off in the future, because these products must be completely waterproof and unbreakable.
 “Those things have to be engineered for high performance,” notes Ragauskas.

-But chemists are also working hard to make a difference in the persistence of hydrocarbon-based products.
-They are trying to develop bacteria that produce plastic-eating enzymes, which would decompose plastic products once we are done with them.
+But chemists are also working hard to develop bacteria that produce plastic-eating enzymes.
+The goal is to have them break down plastic products once we are done with them.

 “Bacteria have evolved to degrade most things,” says Master.
 “The challenge is in promoting the transformation of the more harmful components in plastic to environmentally harmless compounds.”